 A council inspector or other professional may visit your property during the repair process to inspect the work for compliance with building codes and standards.
 They will also always carry identification.

-Canterbury home repairs for the vulnerable
+6. Find out about Canterbury home repairs for the vulnerable

 Everyone in Christchurch has experienced some level of vulnerability because of the stress associated with multiple earthquakes.